Raspberry Pi 2 was a major upgrade to the first Raspberry Pi Model B+ series. It replaced the Raspberry Pi 1 Model B+ in February 2015.

 You cannot find it available for purchase anymore.
 However, if you want to find out more about it, you have come to the right place.

-In this article, you will get to know the specifications it offered and few more details on it.
+In this article, you will get to know the specifications it offers and a few more details about it.

 Raspberry Pi 2 B+ Features & Specifications

 Curious about Raspberry Pi 2 specs?
 Here is a quick list of Raspberry Pi 2 features:

 - CPU: Broadcom BCM2836 900MHz quad-core ARM Cortex-A7 processor